Before the Law (Fargo): Plot

 Joe Bulo (Brad Garrett), Mike Milligan (Bokeem Woodbine) and two Kitchen brothers of the Kansas City syndicate arrive at the Gerhardt residence.
 Bulo offers Floyd Gerhardt (Jean Smart) a buyout of her family's operation but would allow them to run it.
 Afterwards, Floyd tells her sons about the meeting.
 Dodd bristles at his mother running the business, but acquiesces when she expresses her intent of him taking over once the current situation settles.
 She then demands Rye be found.
 Milligan and the Kitchens also begin searching for Rye.

-In Luverne, Peggy Blumquist (Kirsten Dunst) resumes work at the beauty salon while Ed stays home to clean up the garage and bundle up Rye's corpse to take to the butcher shop.
+In Luverne, Peggy (Kirsten Dunst) resumes work at the beauty salon while Ed stays home to clean up the garage and bundle up Rye's corpse to take to the butcher shop.
 While driving his family into town, Lou stops by the crime scene where Betsy finds Rye's gun in some weeds.
+Lou observes Milligan and the Kitchens driving past the diner.
+Hank Larsson (Ted Danson) later pulls over Milligan and the Kitchens, but lets them go after a brief conversation.

 Later that night, Lou sees a light on inside the closed butcher shop and finds Ed there.
 Lou asks to buy some bacon, while Ed does his best to distract Lou from seeing Rye's remains in a meat grinder.
 Lou eventually leaves unaware of what was really happening, and Ed finishes grinding Rye's body while strange flashing lights illuminate the exterior of the butcher shop.